yasserebrahimi/MarketDataSystem/README.md

 Then:

-- Hit `GET /health` to confirm it is up.
+- Check `GET /health` for liveness.
-- Use `POST /api/prices` to inject custom data.
+- Use Swagger UI (if enabled) to explore endpoints.
-- Or rely on the simulation feed (if enabled).
+- Or use curl/Postman for manual requests.

 ### 8.2 Docker (Example)

-If a Dockerfile is present (or added):
+If a Dockerfile is present:

 ```bash
 docker build -t market-data-api .